Protecting Employees from Work-related Eye Injuries

 • Optimal radiation protection

-Impact injuries occur from flying or falling debris, objects or sparks.
+Impact injuries occur from flying or falling debris, objects, or sparks.
 Even something as small as a pinhead can cause serious eye punctures, abrasions, and contusions.
 When there is a hazard from flying objects, employees are required to wear eye safety spectacles with side shields.
-Safety goggles also provide protection from flying objects, large chips and particles.
+Safety goggles also provide protection from flying objects, large chips, and particles.
 A good fit and protective seal around the eyes are important.
 To protect employees from impact hazards, face shields must be worn in combination with safety spectacles or goggles; a face shield alone is not adequate protection.
-The OSHA site shows examples of acceptable protection.
+The OSHA personal protective equipment site shows examples of acceptable protection.

 Heat injuries occur when the eyes and face are exposed to hot temperatures.
 They can also occur when molten metal is splashed or around flying sparks.
-The OSHA eTool describes the special-purpose lenses and side shields needed to prevent eye injuries.
+Special-purpose lenses and side shields are often needed to prevent eye injuries.
 Face shields must be heat-reflective and wire screens to protect the entire face.
 Face shields are described as “secondary protectors” not because they are secondary in importance, but because they are required to be used with safety spectacles or safety goggles.

 Chemical injuries occur largely through direct contact with chemicals as a splash, mist, vapor, or fume.
 Chemical injuries can be serious and irreversible.
 Employers who use chemicals must provide emergency eyewash stations that can be accessed when vision is compromised.
-The eTool gives examples of acceptable eye protection to guard against chemical injury.
 “Chemical burns with alkali-containing products, that is, a pH of greater than 7, such as drain cleaners, cause more severe burns than acids,” says Dr. Jurisic.
 “The eyes must be irrigated right away in the workplace.
 With any significant ocular exposure to alkali or acid, continuous irrigation with water or saline is recommended until a natural pH is achieved in the eye.
 Irrigation that begins at the worksite is continued at the clinic.
 It may take 30 to 60 minutes to normalize pH for most eye exposures.”

 Dust injuries are a risk in many work environments; woodworking is an example.
 Safety goggles are the primary protectors against a variety of airborne particles and harmful dust.
-Employers can find specifications for lens, frame, and ventilation of safety goggles by using the eTool.
+Employers can find specifications for lens, frame, and ventilation of safety goggles on OSHA’s personal protective equipment page.

 Radiation injuries are a particular risk for welders and health care employees who work with lasers, among other occupations.
 Unprotected laser exposure can lead to burns on the retina (tissue at the back of the eye that processes light), cataracts, and blindness.
-The eTool provides the minimum protective shade of filter lenses for general industry, maritime industry, and construction.
+OSHA can provide guidance on the minimum protective shade of filter lenses for general industry, maritime industry, and construction.
 In welding, welding helmets are secondary protection to be used in conjunction with safety spectacles or safety goggles.

 Can Eye Injuries Lead to Blindness?